FreeCAD/FreeCAD-documentation/wiki/Std_DlgParameter.md

 1. Select the **Tools → <img src="images/Std_DlgParameter.svg" width=16px> Edit parameters...** option from the menu.
 2. The Parameter Editor dialog box opens.
 For more information see [Options](#Options.md).
-3. Optionally press the **Save to disk** button to immediately update the {{FileName|user.cfg}} file.
+3. Optionally press the **Save to disk** button to immediately update the **user.cfg** file.
 This is not required as FreeCAD will automatically update that file when the application closes.
 4. Press the **Close** button to close the Parameter Editor.

 ## Options